WHAT YOU SHOULD KNOW:

 - You have a fever.

-- You have swelling in your neck area that is worse or does not go away.
+- You have swelling in your neck area that gets worse or does not go away.

-- You have increased pain on your neck or shoulder.
+- You have increased pain in your neck or shoulder.

 - You have trouble moving your arms or legs.

 - Your arms or legs feel numb.